Want to develop an Uber like app? Know the cost

 When we talk about an app similar to Uber, it is helpful to keep the general evolutionary framework associated with all startups in mind.
 It is a fact that all business apps like or unlike Uber have to go through the 4 stages mentioned below.
 But the fact that most On Demand platforms are associated with network effects/playbook evolution/solving the initial chicken and egg hurdles, etc. the case for a clear understanding of these stages is much more important.
 The question then becomes are we looking to validate the business model that is doing less than 1000 transactions a day or are we talking about a system that has already scaled to multiple geographies built on top of a highly optimized logistics framework.

-How to make an app like uber
+How to make an uber like app?

 Focus areas during different stages of platform evolution are different.
 The first hurdle is getting a functioning product to the market that aces the core interaction.
 Once the MVP is launched it is often a race towards achieving that product-market fit which in itself might span multiple sprints.
-Once the product market fit is in sight, the next hurdle is getting the unit economics (Customer Acquisition Costs/Lifetime Values) right while constantly improving cohort data.
-This phase generally involves a lot of focus on building the analytics capabilities.
+Once the product-market fit is in sight, the next hurdle is getting the unit economics (Customer Acquisition Costs/Lifetime Values) right while constantly improving cohort data.
+This phase generally involves a lot of focus on building analytics capabilities.

 By now it should be clear that the cost of making an app like Uber depends on numerous factors.
 But here’s an attempt at the estimate.
 Building an MVP for an On Demand Platform involves creating web/mobile interfaces for both supply and demand.
 Add to this the fact that native experiences are the expected norm leading to parallel development efforts if we chose to build both for iOS and Android.
-The other important component is the nerve center/admin panel that doubles up as a CRM and a Dashboard to control some of the critical operations.
+The other important component is the nerve centre/admin panel that doubles up as a CRM and a Dashboard to control some of the critical operations.
 Everything is glued together by the APIs that operate on top of central databases and control logic – part of the backend framework that runs in the cloud.

 Assuming the platform architecture is scalable and is able to handle 500-1000 transactions a day right away we are looking at an upwards of $100k-$300k effort for an initial MVP.
 Variations in the ballpark primarily are on 3 accounts